 The Giant Steps Tasmania placement will be jeopardised if:

 - The student has an unexplained absence of more than a week (5 consecutive days when s/he is expected to attend Giant Steps Tasmania).
 Refer to Home/ School Agreement

 - The student has an unexplained pattern of absences or 10 unexplained days of absence in any term.
 Refer to Home/ School Agreement

-- Parents/ Carers do not participate in IEP meetings, behavioural support programmes, nutritional/ diet plans and have not contacted Giant Steps Tasmania to discuss this.
+- Parents/ Carers do not participate in IESP meetings, behavioural support programmes, nutritional/ diet plans and have not contacted Giant Steps Tasmania to discuss this.
 Refer to Home/ School Agreement

-- Parents/ Carers have not update the student’s Medical Information Form at the start of the academic year in spite of a reminder to do so.
+- Parents/ Carers have not update the student’s Medical Information Form at the start of the academic year and/ or mid-year in spite of a reminder to do so.
 Refer to Home/ School Agreement

 - Parents/ Carers have outstanding fees of more than 2 terms and have not made arrangements with Giant Steps Tasmania to settle the amount, following a reminder letter having been sent to the address the school holds for them.
 Refer to Home/ School Agreement

-A student who has attained the age of majority is encouraged to participate in all procedures which require parent/ carer participation as specified in this policy.
+A student who has attained the age of 18 is encouraged to participate in all procedures which require parent/ carer participation as specified in this policy.